Cmurilochem/QCLearn/README.md

 ```bash
 cmake --build build
 ```
-This process will generate an executable 'qclearn.x' inside the main directory.
+This process will generate an executable `qclearn.x` inside the main directory.

 To test (`--target` can be written as `-t` in CMake 3.15+):